Collegium Artisticum: Art movement

 The Kingdom of Yugoslavia was, from its inception, closely tied to the Allies of World War I and especially to France.
 By the mid-1930s, France, internally divided, was increasingly unable to play an important role in Eastern Europe and to politically support Yugoslavia, which had suffered badly from the economic crisis of that period.
 By contrast, Nazi Germany was increasingly willing to get into barter agreements with the countries of southeastern Europe.
 In the process those countries felt it was against their interests to closely follow France.

-An additional motive to improve relations with Italy and Germany was the fact that Italy supported the Croatian fascist-separatist Ustashe movement.
+An additional motive to improve relations with Italy and Germany was that Italy supported the Croatian fascist-separatist Ustashe movement.
 As head of the Croatian Peasant Party (HSS), Vlatko Maček, openly courted fascist Italy in the hope of receiving Italian support for Croatian secession from Yugoslavia.
 First Regent Prince Paul of Yugoslavia judged closer relations with Italy were inevitable.
 In an effort to rob the HSS of potential Italian support, a treaty of friendship was signed between the two countries in 1937.
 This in fact diminished the Ustashe threat somewhat since Mussolini jailed some of their leaders and temporarily withdrew financial support.

 In 1938, Germany, annexing Austria, became a neighbour of Yugoslavia.
 The feeble reaction of France and Britain, later that year, during the Sudeten Crisis convinced Belgrade that a European war was inevitable and that it would be unwise to support France and Britain.
 Instead, Yugoslavia officially tried to stay aloof but unofficially instigated a pro-fascist domestic policy spearheaded by the Milan Stojadinović-led government and populist political organizations such as the Yugoslav National Movement headed by Dimitrije Ljotić, this in spite of Paul's personal sympathies for Britain and Serbia's establishment's predilections for France.
 In the meantime, Germany and Italy tried to exploit Yugoslavia's domestic problems, and so did Maček.
 In the end, the regency agreed to the formation of Banovina Hrvatska in August 1939 which abolished Bosnia and Herzegovina's territorial integrity and historical borders.
 Numerous antisemitic measures enacted by Yugoslav minister of the interior, Anton Korošec, quickly followed.

 The Collegium Artisticum movement was established the same year as a reaction to the Kingdom's political climate.
 It was founded as part of the Sarajevo Philharmonic Orchestra and was headed by a group of leftist public intellectuals and artists that included painter Vojo Dimitrijević, composer Oskar Danon and architect Jahiel Finci.
 The movement openly professed anti-fascism while boycotting state-sponsored art projects and programmes.
 Furthermore, it organized clandestine exhibitions and leftist conferences in Sarajevo, aligning itself with the illegal Communist Party of Yugoslavia.
 The movement was banned by the government in 1940, with some of its members being jailed.